Sentiment and Emotion

 V1 Emotions (Legacy)

-Some long-standing subscriptions (pre-December 2020) may use V1 with 6 named emotions:
+Some long-standing subscriptions (pre-December 2020) may use V1 with 6 named expressions:

 - happiness